tldr-pages/tldr/pages/linux/nsxiv.md

 `nsxiv {{path/to/directory1 path/to/directory2 ...}}`

-- Search the given directories recursively for images to view:
+- Search directories recursively for images to view:

 `nsxiv -r {{path/to/directory1 path/to/directory2 ...}}`